-Although masturbation addiction is not a diagnosable mental health condition, it can have a huge impact on a person’s daily life, which is why it’s important that some light be shed on the issue.
+Although masturbation addiction is not diagnosable mental health condition, it can have huge impact on person’s daily life, which is why important that some light shed on issue.

-So, today, we at Breaking Barriers Wellness & Counseling, professional providers of Mental Health Care in North Carolina, are here to talk about what masturbation addiction is and what common signs and symptoms there are to look out for that identify the condition.
+So, today, at Breaking Barriers Wellness & Counseling, professional providers of Mental Health Care in North Carolina, to talk about what masturbation addiction is and what common signs and symptoms to look out for identify the condition.

-Masturbation addiction refers to the excessive or compulsive act of masturbating.
-It falls under the umbrella category of sexual addiction, also referred to as “compulsive sexual behavior.”
+Masturbation addiction refers to excessive or compulsive act of masturbating.
+It falls under the umbrella category of sexual addiction, also thought referred “compulsive sexual behavior.”

 Signs and Symptoms

-While regularly engaging in masturbation doesn’t necessarily mean you have a problem, the following symptoms could mean that it’s time you receive the support of a professional mental health counselor:
+While regularly engaging in masturbation doesn’t necessarily mean you problem, the following symptoms could mean that time you receive the support of professional mental health counselor:

 - Masturbation takes up a lot of your time